zowe/docs-site/docs/user-guide/configure-zowe-zosmf-workflow.md

 2. **Execute JCL**

-   Execute the step to complete the z/O security manager configuration.
+   Execute the step to complete the z/OS security manager configuration.

 After you execute these steps, the groups, user IDs and started tasks are assigned based on the customized values.
-For general procedure on how to register and execute the workflow, see [Register and execute workflow in the z/OSMF Web Interface](#register-and-execute-workflow-in-the-zosmf-web-interface).
+For instructions on how to register and execute the workflow, see [Register and execute workflow in the z/OSMF Web Interface](#register-and-execute-workflow-in-the-zosmf-web-interface).

 ## Configure Zowe certificates

-z/OSMF workflow lets you generate certificate signed by the CA API Mediation Layer and keystores in the specified location.
-Zowe uses the keystore directory hold the certificate to encrypt communication between Zowe clients and the Zowe z/OS servers.
+z/OSMF workflow lets you generate certificate signed by the Zowe API Mediation Layer and keystores in the specified location.
+Zowe uses the keystore directory to hold the certificate to encrypt communication between Zowe clients and the Zowe z/OS servers.
 The keystore directory also holds the truststore that is used to hold public keys of any servers that Zowe trusts.

-Register the ZWEWRF02 member that is located in the `hlq.ZOWE.AZWE005.F4` data set in the z/OSMF web interface.
+Register the ZWEWRF05 member that is located `<pathPrefix>/files/workflows/ZWEWRF05.xml` data set in the z/OSMF web interface.
 After you register the workflow definition file, you can execute the following steps.

 1. **Define Variables**

    Review all the parameters and customize the values for variables to meet the z/OS security requirements.

-   Zowe package includes the variable input file that is in ZWEYML05 member of the `hlq.ZOWE.AZWE001` data set.
+   Zowe package includes the variable input file ZWEWRF05.properties and the path is `<pathPrefix>/files/workflows/ZWEWRF05.properties`.
 Optionally you can use this file to customize the values for variables in advance.
-Upload the prepared properties file when your register the workflow definition file.
+Upload the prepared properties file when you register the workflow definition file.
 Values from this file override the default values for the workflow variables.

-2. **New Custom zowe-setup-certificates.env**
+2. **Generate new custom zowe-setup-certificates.env file**

    Execute the step to generate a new custom `zowe-setup-certificated.env` file based on the custom values that you provide for variables in the first step.

 3. **Execute zowe-setup-certificates.sh**

-   Execute the step to run the shell script.
+   Execute the step to run the shell script to generate the custom certificates based on the defined values for varaibales and values for parameters in the provided environment file.

 After you execute these steps, the keystore and certificates are successfully generated based on the custom values.
-For general procedure on how to register and execute the workflow, see [Register and execute workflow in the z/OSMF Web Interface](#register-and-execute-workflow-in-the-zosmf-web-interface).
+For general instruction on how to register and execute the workflow, see [Register and execute workflow in the z/OSMF Web Interface](#register-and-execute-workflow-in-the-zosmf-web-interface).

 <!-- Commented out for next release>

 ## Configure Zowe Cross Memory Server
 ----------------------------------

 The Zowe cross memory server provides privileged cross-memory services to the Zowe Desktop and runs as an APF-authorized program.
 Multiple Zowe desktop instances can use the same cross memory server.
-Use the z/OSMF workflow to Install, configure, and launch the cross memory server if you want to use the Zowe desktop.
-The z/OSMF workflow also lets you create an APF-authorized load libraries that are required to install and configure the cross memory server.
+Use the z/OSMF workflow to install, configure, and launch the cross memory server if you want to use the Zowe desktop.
+The z/OSMF workflow also lets you create APF-authorized load libraries that are required to install and configure the cross memory server.

-Register the ZWEWRF06.xml workflow definition file that is located in the path `<pathPrefix\>/usr/lpp/zowe/files/workflows/`.
+Register the ZWEWRF06.xml workflow definition file that is located in `<pathPrefix>/files/workflows/`.
 After you complete the workflow registration, Perform the following steps to configure the Zowe cross memory server:

-1. **Define Variables**
+1. **Define values for Variables**

    The workflow includes the list of Zowe cross memory server configuration and the started task variables.
 Enter the custom values for variables based on your mainframe environment and Zowe cross memory server configuration requirements.

-   Zowe package includes ZWEWRF06.properties variable input file.
+   Zowe package includes ZWEWRF06.properties variable input file and the path is `<pathPrefix>/files/workflows/ZWEWRF05.properties`.
 Optionally you can use this file to customize the values for variables in advance.
 Upload the prepared properties file when your register the workflow definition file.
 Values from this file override the default values for the workflow variables.

 2. **Allocate Cross Memory Server Data Sets**